-Hypersomnolence Australia is a not for profit health promotion charity dedicated to advocating, raising awareness and providing support for central disorders of hypersomnolence, eg; Narcolepsy and Idiopathic Hypersomnia.
+Hypersomnolence Australia is a not-for-profit health promotion charity dedicated to advocating, raising awareness, and providing support for central disorders of hypersomnolence, i.e., Idiopathic Hypersomnia and Narcolepsy.

 We do not receive funding, and we do not charge membership fees.
 Our small team work on a volunteer basis.
 Your support is vital to our continued operation.